Orange-OpenSource/metamorphosed/README.md

 Once the server is up and running click on one of the navigation buttons to load a sentence (`first`, `preceding`, `next`, `last`) or enter a sentence number and lick `read sentence`.
 The sentence is shown in PENMAN format and in a graphical visualisation.

 If the file being edited is under git control, it will be saved under the same name followed by git add/git commit.
-Else it is saved using an additional `.2` file suffix
+Else it is saved using an additional `.2` file suffix.
+If the edited file is not git controlled and if the file with suffix `.2` exists already, the server exits with an error message.
+In this case rename the `.2` file and edit the renamed file.

 The graph can be extended/modified by the functions in the `Add concept/edges/names` field: fill in the fields and hit the add button